Real Estate

 Essentially, once a person dies, the person no longer owns any property.
 Anyone who sells the properties once owned by a dead person without first obtaining either of the letters has acted unlawfully, and the sale is invalid.
 Even when the person is a beneficiary of a Will, the property can not be transferred to such beneficiaries without a probate letter.
 Hence, it is always important to request a copy of either letter and the Will where there is one to ascertain that the seller was named the beneficiary of that property under the Will.

-READ ALSO: How To Monetize your Personal Facebook Profile Account
+READ ALSO: How To Monetize your Blog With Buy Me A Coffee

 In conclusion, here are some red flags on property acquisition in Nigeria: